microsoftgraph/microsoft-graph-docs/content/authorization/auth_overview.md

-﻿# App authentication with Microsoft Graph
+# App authentication with Microsoft Graph

-In order to access a user's Microsoft data, your application must enable users to authenticate their identity and give their consent for the app to perform actions on their behalf.
+To access a user's Microsoft data, your application must enable users to authenticate their identity and give their consent for the app to perform actions on their behalf.

 The Microsoft Graph supports two authentication providers:

-- To authenticate users with enterprise (that is, work or school) accounts, use Azure Active Directory (Azure AD).
+- To authenticate users with personal Microsoft accounts, such as _live.com_ or _outlook.com_ accounts, use the [Azure Active Directory (Azure AD) v2.0 endpoint](converged_auth).
-- To authenticate users with personal Microsoft accounts, such as _live.com_ or _outlook.com_ accounts, use the Azure AD v2.0 endpoint.
+- To authenticate users with enterprise (that is, work or school) accounts, use [Azure AD](app_authorization).

-> **Building apps for enterprise customers?** Your app may not work if your enterprise customer turns on enterprise mobility security features like <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/" target="_newtab">conditional device access</a>.
-In this case, you may not know and your customers may experience errors.
+> **Building apps for enterprise customers?** Your app might not work if your enterprise customer turns on enterprise mobility security features like <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/" target="_newtab">conditional device access</a>.

-> To support **all enterprise customers** across **all enterprise scenarios**, you must use the Azure AD endpoint and manage your apps using the [Azure Management Portal](https://aka.ms/aadapplist).
+> To support **all enterprise customers** across **all enterprise scenarios**, you must use the Azure AD endpoint and use the [Azure Management Portal](https://aka.ms/aadapplist) to manage your apps.

 ![Microsoft Graph application stack, with authentication shown as a layer between your app and the various Microsoft Graph resources.](./images/MSGraph_DevStack_v2Auth.png)

 ## Deciding between the Azure AD and Azure AD v2.0 endpoints

-The table below summarizes the major features that the Azure AD and Azure AD v2.0 endpoints support, as well as links to additional information.
-The relative importance of these various feature--and therefore, which authentication provider you choose to implement in your app--will primarily depend on the account type (enterprise or consumer) it needs to support; the type of app you want to build; and the authentication flow required.
+The following table summarizes the major features that the Azure AD and Azure AD v2.0 endpoints support, and provides links to additional information.
+The relative importance of these  features--and therefore, which authentication provider you choose to implement in your app--will primarily depend on:

+- The account type (enterprise or consumer) your apps needs to support
+- Te type of app you want to build
+- The authentication flow required

 <table style="width:100%">
   <tr>